JABRAOUI/Na2O-Temp-Effects-SilicateGlasses-MD-BLS/README.md

 This work investigates the effects of sodium oxide (Na₂O) content and temperature on the structure and mechanical properties of silicate glasses, using classical molecular dynamics (MD) simulations and Brillouin light scattering (BLS) measurements.

 This repository includes all Python scripts used to analyze simulation data and generate the figures presented in the publication.
-Structural features, elastic properties, Voronoi statistics, and diffusion behavior are explored in detail.
+Structural features, elastic properties, Voronoi statistics, angular and radial distribution functions, and diffusion behavior are explored in detail.

 ---

 ## 📁 Repository Contents

+### 📊 Main Figures

 | Filename | Description |
 |---------|-------------|